rba100/splendor/README.md

  - When `ChooseAction` is called on your AI, it's guarenteed to be the turn of that AI.
  - Whilst the `GameState` object supplied maybe a different instance from last time, you can safely cache `Card`, `Player`, and `Noble` and use reference-equiality throughout a given game.
  - `ChooseAction` must only interact with the game by returning an action from the selection below.
-You must not modify `GameState`, pretend it's immutabile.
+You must not modify `GameState`.
+Pretend it's immutabile!

 ## Possible actions